junxit/us-congress-bills-111/metadata.md

 - 2009-07-20 — Placed on the Union Calendar, Calendar No. 116.
 - 2009-07-20 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-214.
 - 2009-07-20 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-214.
+- 2009-07-28 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Boozman objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-07-28 — Considered under suspension of the rules. (consideration: CR H8928-8932)
+- 2009-07-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2093.
+- 2009-07-28 — Ms. Johnson, E. B. moved to suspend the rules and pass the bill, as amended.
+- 2009-07-29 — Considered as unfinished business. (consideration: CR H9038)
+- 2009-07-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 7/28/2009 H8928-8929)
+- 2009-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 7/28/2009 H8928-8929)